High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: The Estimator and Overview of Rate Results

 where $\rho_{\tau}(t) \,=\, (\tau - 1\{ t\leq 0 \})t $ is the quantile loss function as in \cite{Koenker2005}, $s_{\tau}$ is a parameter that directly controls the sparsity of $\tilde{\theta}$, and $r_{\tau}$ controls the rank of the estimated latent matrix.

 While the formulation in (\ref{eqn:formulation}) seems appealing, as it enforces variable selection and low-rank matrix estimation simultaneously, (\ref{eqn:formulation}) is a non-convex problem due to the constraints posed by the $\|\cdot\|_0$ and $\mathrm{rank}(\cdot)$ functions.
 We propose a convex relaxation of (\ref{eqn:formulation}).
-Inspired by the seminal works of \cite{tibshirani1996regression} and \cite{candes2009exact}, we formulate the problem
+Inspired by the seminal works of \cite{tibshirani1996regression} and \cite{candes2009exact}, we formulate the problem as the following